-The Innovative Electron Microscopy group at the INM – Leibniz Institute for New Materials operates a high-resolution transmission electron microscope (TEM, ARM200F, JEOL) with scanning TEM (STEM) mode and spherical aberration corrector of the STEM probe (CEOS).
-The system includes a combined energy filter and an electron energy loss analyzer (EELS, Gatan), and is also equipped with an energy dispersed X-ray analysis (EDX) system (JEOL).
+The Innovative Electron Microscopy group at the INM – Leibniz Institute for New Materials operates a high-resolution transmission electron microscope (TEM, ARM200F, JEOL) with scanning TEM (STEM) mode and a spherical aberration corrector of the STEM probe (CEOS).
+The system includes a combined energy filter and an electron energy loss analyzer (EELS, Gatan), it is also equipped with an energy dispersed X-ray analysis (EDX) system (JEOL).
 The microscope has a cold field emission source so that a low energy spread of 0.3 eV can be achieved.
 The microscope combines a spot size of 0.08 nm with a probe current of 200 pA.

 Our group runs an environmental scanning electron microscope (ESEM, QUANTA 250 FEG, FEI).
 The instrument is a scanning electron microscope with a Schottky emitter for examinations in a high vacuum (<10-5 Pa), low vacuum (up to 200 Pa) and ESEM (up to 2000 Pa) mode.
 Gaseous secondary-electron detector, backscattered-electron detector, and STEM detector for all vacuum modes.
-The system also includes a peltier stage for cooling the sample to image samples in a thin layer of water compatible with STEM detection.
+The system also includes a Peltier stage for cooling the sample to image samples in a thin layer of water compatible with STEM detection.

 Our lab houses a fluorescence microscope (DMI6000B, Leica).
 It is a fully motorized inverted fluorescence and interference contrast microscope including high-resolution water immersion and oil lenses, high speed operation, continuous autofocus, cell incubator for live cell imaging, micromanipulator and injector, software for time-resolved imaging, and 3D imaging including deconvolution.